 The results of the check are a simple list of data issues that break the GEDCOM data specification in one or more ways.
-They are categorised as “may cause a problem for kiwitrees”; “may cause a problem for other applications [but will work OK in kiwitrees]”; and less important issues that “may be a mistake in your data”.
+They are categorised as “may cause a problem for kiwitrees” or “may cause a problem for other applications [but will work OK in kiwitrees]”.
 The most common issues found are broken links between record types (individuals, families, sources, media, etc.).

 In each case there is a reasonably clear explanation of the problem and one or more links to the relevant page where you need to correct the problem.

 If we look at the first item it says that an individual (I1931) has a link in their data to a family (as a child) F34343434.
 But there is no such family in that tree.
 In this case there is only one solution.
 You need to remove the false reference from that individual.
 You might also need to create a new correct link to that person’s parent family but that is a different issue.
 The error is simply a link to a non-existent family.
 The reference I1931 is a click-able link so use that that to go to that individual’s page.
 The only way a broken link like this can be fixed is to manually delete it from the raw GEDCOM data.
 So click on the Edit item in the main menu, then select Edit raw GEDCOM data.
 This is not a process I normally recommend as manually changing GEDCOM data is often the cause of such errors.
 But here the problem is clear, and there is no other solution.

 This will give you a pop-up window showing the full GEDCOM data for this individual.
 Select the incorrect FAMC line (highlighted here in red) and either delete it or amend it to the correct family reference, than click save.